 The above confirmed that my Python 3 binding into the specific HealthShare database (SAMPLES namespace: Sample.Person table ) has been working within a tensorflow-gpu environment.

 Now we have a basic environment with some popular tools to start to try some real deep learning demos.

 Next in "Part II" We will use Jupyter Notebook to run the sample codes, and try to explore the key concept of various models and their capabilities, starting from the most classic one that almost everybody started with.
 We will always try to find the simplest approach or shortcut to explore how to train/predict some common sample data, before we even attempt to imagine or collect some real cases together in the long reach.

 Most of the work here were re-done over the peaceful Christmas and New Year holiday.
 For this demo kit listed here, the only thing extra was to run the Python binding to a HealthShare instance.

-7.1 GPU driver update: I was reminded by my teenage son that updating GPU driver directly occasionally caused issue for other applications such as Matlab or common gaming platforms, so you need to be comfortable fiddling through their fixes.
+7.1 GPU driver update: I was reminded that updating GPU driver directly occasionally caused issue for other applications such as Matlab or common gaming platforms, so you need to be comfortable fiddling through their fixes.

 7.2 Simple shortcut: Whenever possible, we will always try the simplest code or shortcuts.
 For any possible real cases or implications, the formal methodologies on the model parameter optimisation as well as data normalisation would always be heavy-weight tasks that need not be considered here for demo data set.